inigoconsulting/templer.dexterity/README.rst

 If you hit and error like this::

+  pkg_resources.DistributionNotFound: plone.app.relationfield:
-  pkg_resources.DistributionNotFound: plone.app.relationfield: Not Found for: my.product (did you run python setup.py develop?)
+  Not Found for: my.product (did you run python setup.py develop?)

-when attempting to run `paster addcontent`, then you need to ensure that Paster knows about all the relevant eggs from your buildout.
+when attempting to run `paster add`, then you need to ensure that Paster knows about all the relevant eggs from your buildout.

 Add `${instance:eggs}` to your `paster` section in your buildout, thusly::